 I developed my Dream Interpretation technique while at Thomas Jefferson College in Michigan in 1975.
 I was studying composition under Denman Maroney who, seeing certain of my interests, suggested I delve deeply into Surrealism.
 The School library supplied me with the goods, and I deeply delved.

 I ran into a problem: Andre Breton, master of Surrealist Ceremonies, stated that music could not be Surrealist.
 Music was too abstract.
-But simultaneously, especially in phase one of Surrealism, dream logic was totally embraced.
+But simultaneously, especially in phase two of Surrealism, dream logic was totally embraced.
 Irritated at not being able to make Surrealist Music, I decided I should utilize dreams to create music, hence creating fully Surrealist Music and solving my problem.

 I find a suitable dream (they vary considerably), and use its form and emotional content for the form and content of the music.
 In a way it is a “one-on-one” soundtrack for the dream.
 But since there is no visual at all in the final product – it is no longer a “soundtrack” – the dream has been completely transformed into music.
 Any style will do – I’ve made them for solo piano, strings, guitar w/electronics, and have considered writing one for different sized rocks.
 In true surrealist fashion, the style is not important, it’s what lies behind the style that counts.